Jrwolf99/MySecondBrain/main/tree.md

 ---
 # tree

-a tree is a data structure that links nodes together in an "upside down tree" looking way.
+a tree is a [[data structure MOC]] that links nodes together in an "upside down tree" looking way.